CRCVREU/Linux-GPU-Cluster-Tutorial/Linux-Command-Line-(Part-II).md

 Logging into newton
 --------------------------

 We are going to run everything from Newton so we are working in the same environment.
-Please log in now, if you haven't setup Newton yet, please follow the [Newton-Cluster-Setup-(Part I)](Newton-Cluster-Setup-(Part I).md) tutorial to get setup.
+Please log in now, if you haven't setup Newton yet, please follow the [Newton-Cluster-Setup-(Part-I)](Newton-Cluster-Setup-(Part-I).md) tutorial to get setup.

 Connect to the UCF VPN.
 Then, open a PowerShell (Windows 10) or Terminal (Linux/macOS) prompt now, and type: